CLI Companion

 bash

-hapi build --env staging
+hapi build --env staging --output ./build-staging

 bash

-hapi build --sourcemaps
+hapi build --clean --sourcemaps --env development

 bash